Paul Charles Michaelis: Education

-Michaelis was born June 18, 1935 in NYC, raised in New Jersey on a Scotch Plains farm, went to high School in Scotch Plain, First worked in Bell Labs, Murray Hill, NJ, starting career as a junior draftsman, attended it's drafting school.
-Subsequently, attended NCE Newark College of Engineering, (now "New Jersey Institute of Technology") Received BSEE, BSME and MS Physics.
-After several promotions was promoted to Member of Bell Laboratories Technical Staff and subsequently promoted to Technical Manager.
-NJ.
+Michaelis was born June 18, 1935, in New York City, raised in New Jersey on a Scotch Plains farm, went to high School in Scotch Plain, First worked in Bell Labs, Murray Hill, New Jersey, starting career as a junior draftsman, attended its drafting school.
+Subsequently, attended NCE Newark College of Engineering, (now "New Jersey Institute of Technology") Received BSEE, BSME and MS physics.
+After several promotions was promoted to member of Bell Laboratories technical staff and subsequently promoted to technical manager, New Jersey.

 Career

 Michaelis spent 43 years with Bell Labs, primarily in Murray Hill and Whippany.

 He primarily dealt with mechanics, magnetics, fiber optics, electrical circuits, device packaging, acoustic surveillance and vibration reduction.
 He also worked on underwater surveillance devices and equipment silencing for the United States Navy.

-Michaelis was a Guest Lecturer in Magnetics at the Soviet Academy of Sciences USSR in 1972, lecturing at the University of Moscow, University in Tbilisi, Soviet Georgia and the Semiconductor Institute in Leningrad [now St Petersburg].
+Michaelis was a guest lecturer in magnetics at the Soviet Academy of Sciences USSR in 1972, lecturing at the University of Moscow, University in Tbilisi, Soviet Georgia and the Semiconductor Institute in Leningrad [now St Petersburg].

-Michaelis retired from Bell Labs in 1996 as Technical Manager of the Advanced Vibration Reduction Design Group.
+Michaelis retired from Bell Labs in 1996 as technical manager of the Advanced Vibration Reduction Design Group.